mpeutz/postcss-family/README.md

 # Postcss-Family
-PostCSS-Family is a port of Family.scss.
-Family is a set of **25** smart Postcss functions which will help you to manage the style of `:nth-child`'ified elements, in an easy and classy way.
+PostCSS-Family is a partial port of [Family.scss](https://lukyvj.github.io/family.scss/).

+> Family is a set of **25** smart Postcss functions which will help you to manage
+> the style of `:nth-child`'ified elements, in an easy and classy way.
+> *- Family.scss*

-> :warning: requires postcsss nesting plugin called after postcss-family
+:warning: requires postcsss nesting plugin called after postcss-family

-*Available*
+## PostCSS-Family Available keywords

 #### Sequence Queries

 - first
 - last
 - after-first